cashapp/csop/README.md

 - Debug Containers
 - Resource Customization

+## Container Contract

+### Network

+Applications MUST serve their application traffic over HTTPS on *:8443 (see "Filesystem" below for certificate locations).

+Applications MUST serve Kubernetes health checks over HTTP on *:8080 and HTTPS on *:8443 and MUST respond to:

+GET /_liveness
+MUST respond with a 200 OK to indicate the service is running.

+GET /_readiness
+MUST respond with a 200 OK to indicate the service is ready to serve traffic.

 ## Deployment

 Service owners deploy a CSOP for each service they want to run in a namespace.
 They will then deploy a CashService Custom Resource (CR) with the small amount of desired configuration for the service.
 CSOP will observe the creation of the CashService and create kubernetes resources including a Deployment, HorizontalPodAutoscaler, NetworkPolicy, Service, Secrets, and ConfigMaps.
 These resources will be owned and managed by CSOP to ensure the service always operates in the way CSOP describes.